 The most useful approach to access this information was to select the "About" or "History" link on the website of the health system, MA parent organization, or MA plan owned by the MA parent organization.
-We also found corroborating evidence elsewhere, such as Modern

-Healthcare and news releases on the health system website.
-Table C.1 provides examples of possible matches that we determined to be valid based on manual review. xxiv
+We also looked for corroborating evidence elsewhere, such as Modern Healthcare and news releases on the health system website.
+Only one possible match was determined to be valid based on manual review; this match is shown in Table C.1.xxiii

 Table C.1.
-Examples of manually matched health systems and MA records
+Manually matched health system and MA record